 Update Security Credentials (KRP) or Request Handover of DCC Controlled Device – Update Network Operator Certificate

-If the relevant Network Operator Certificates (Key Agreement and Digital Signing) are not on the Device (Smart Meter and GPF) at the point of ‘Commissioning’, to comply with the obligation to ensure that within 7 days of the Smart Meter or GPF being ‘Commissioned’, the Device Security Credentials for the Network Operator are those of the relevant Electricity Distributor and Gas Transporter, the Supplier sends an ‘Update Security Credentials (KRP)’ (SRV 6.15.1) or ‘Request Handover of DCC Controlled Device’ (SRV 6.21) to the DCC.
+For a SMETS2+ Device, if the relevant Network Operator Certificates (Key Agreement and Digital Signing) are not on the Device (Smart Meter and GPF) at the point of ‘Commissioning’, to comply with the obligation to ensure that within 7 days of the Smart Meter or GPF being ‘Commissioned’, the Device Security Credentials for the Network Operator are those of the relevant Electricity Distributor and Gas Transporter, the Supplier sends an ‘Update Security Credentials (KRP)’ (SRV 6.15.1) or ‘Request Handover of DCC Controlled Device’ (SRV 6.21) to the DCC.
 Which Service Request to use depends on whose Organisation Certificate is in the Network Operator’s Trust Anchor Cell.

+Similar obligations exist for SMETS1 Devices for the Responsible Supplier to ensure that the Device Security Credentials for the Import Supplier and Electricity Distributor or Gas Supplier and Gas Transporter are placed on the Device within seven days of Commissioning.

 This process is described in detail in Section 7.7.2.5.5 and 7.7.2.5.6 of the BAD.